LogtalkDotOrg/logtalk3/manuals/_sources/userman/messages.rst.txt

       | ?- benchmark(list::length([1,2,3,4,5,6,7,8,9,0], _)).

-   For comparing message sending performance with predicate calls in plain Prolog and with calls to predicates encapsulated in modules, we should use exactly the same predicate definition in the three cases.
+   For comparing message-sending performance with predicate calls in plain Prolog and with calls to predicates encapsulated in modules, we should use exactly the same predicate definition in the three cases.

-   It should be stressed that message sending is only one of the factors affecting the performance of a Logtalk application (and often not the most important one).
+   It should be stressed that message-sending is only one of the factors affecting the performance of a Logtalk application (and often not the most important one).
 The strengths and limitations of the chosen Prolog compiler play a crucial role on all aspects of the development,